DiamondLightSource/htss-rig-bluesky/docs/how-to/own-bluesky-project.rst

 While it is useful to play with real hardware, the limitations of availability and time may mean that developers wish to use simulated hardware.

-This page, while strictly not related to the test rigs, instructs developers on how to setup their own Python project, install all of the relevant dependencies and import bluesky running against simulated hardware.
+This page, while strictly not related to the test rigs, gives step-by-step instructions to developers on how to setup their own Python project, install all of the relevant dependencies and import bluesky running against Diamond's simulated hardware.
+It also introduces the `python skeleton`_ and general Python development environment tips to those unfamiliar.
+It also makes use of `ophyd-async`_, a new and improved version of Ophyd_, aimed at improving hardware-triggered scanning, that forms the bulk of Diamond's contribution to the Bluesky collaboration.

 Setting up a new project